klangner/reinforcement-learning/README.md

 # Reinforcement Learning examples

-The folders are related to the [OpenAI Gym](https://gym.openai.com) categories.
+The examples are in notebooks folder.

+  * openai-gym - Contains algorithms tested on [OpenAI Gym](https://gym.openai.com/)
+  * sutton - Code related to the Sutton book on Reinforcement Learning